- Home

 You may request to inspect, copy and/or receive copies of the requested records.
 Please know under the Right to Know law, "no fee shall be charged for inspection or delivery, without copying of governmental records, whether in paper, electronic, or other forms."
 RSA 91-A:4, IV (2020).
 If the Town is not required to "copy" a record before delivery or inspection, no copying fee shall be charged.
 Examples included, but are not limited to, documents delivered in electronic format or documents with multiple copies already in existence at the time of the request.

-Also, Nothing in the law required the Town to compile, cross reference, manipulate or assemble information into a form that is not kept or reported by the Town already.
+Also, nothing in the law requires the Town to compile, cross reference, manipulate or assemble information into a form that is not kept or reported by the Town already.
 The Town shall provide the information in the format it currently exists.

 -